AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.3 LR in a package body, when a state abstraction and some of its constituents are visible but the refinement is not then both the Global and Depends aspects have to consistently mention either of the two
+      :Trace Unit: FE 7.2.3 LR in a package body, when a state abstraction and some of its constituents are visible but the refinement is not then both the Global and Depends aspects have to consistently mention either of the two